 - Be as aware of your students' personal situations as possible.
 Consider historic, cultural, and gender issues.
-Is there anyone who may be personally affected by the discussion topic? - Be mindful of power dynamics. - Acknowledge trauma and create a climate of safety, trust, and transparency. - Consider sharing a content warning. - Define issues clearly and approach them with sensitivity. - Structure discussions, establish expectations, and clear pathways for communication. - Consider which topics are appropriate for discussion and debate. - Protect students by not personalizing issues.
+Is there anyone who may be personally affected by the discussion topic? - Be mindful of power dynamics. - Acknowledge trauma and create a climate of safety, trust, and transparency. - Consider sharing a content warning. - Define issues clearly and approach them with sensitivity. - Structure discussions, establish expectations, and clear pathways for communication. - Consider which topics are appropriate for discussion and debate.

-1 "Trauma-Informed Pedagogy."
+1 &quot;Trauma-Informed Pedagogy."
 Barnard College, Columbia University.
 Accessed 8 August 2023.